Jack Dempsey: Death

 On May 31, 1983, Dempsey died of heart failure at the age of 87 in New York City.
 His body was buried at Southampton Cemetery in Southampton, New York.

 Professional boxing record

+Official record

 All newspaper decisions are officially regarded as "no decision" bouts and are not counted in the win/loss/draw column.

+Unofficial record

+Record with the inclusion of newspaper decisions to the win/loss/draw column.